OmaLikesCoding/I-m-Cheezey/README.md

 # Im Cheezey
 ![ImCheezey1 (8 × 4 in)](https://user-images.githubusercontent.com/77770242/197846720-5b8fe58d-97fd-490a-9c29-7d6e5df85979.png)
-I'm Cheezey is a interavtive act digital platform for the wine and cheese lover in you
+I'm Cheezey is a interavtive digital platform for the wine and cheese lover in you.
+Users will be able enjoy and utilize the full functionality of our Django Powered App.
+From your favorite cheezey dishes to the wines that go with them, you can now add and organize your cheezey love.
+Be cheezey with us here at I'm Cheezey <3

 ## Table of Contents
 * [Technologies Used](#technologiesused)